-To help add this transparency, Google (and other search engines) use rel=canonical.
+To help add this transparency, Google (and other search engines) use the canonical tag rel=canonical.

 Essentially, rel=canonical lets you credit the original source so that search engines know that you’re curating content (as opposed to stealing it).
 It’s a small code snippet that goes in the <head> section of your site.
 This means that human visitors won’t see it, but search engines and other bots will be able to detect it.